-The Marketing, Sale, Distribution & Burning of Specified Fuels Regulations 2012 extended the ban on the sale and supply of bituminous coal throughout all of the administrative area of Dún Laoghaire/Rathdown and across the entire County of Dublin.
-In addition, any bagged coal sold anywhere in Dublin City or County may now only be supplied in sealed bags labelled “Smokeless Fuel”.
+The Marketing, Sale, Distribution & Burning of Specified Fuels Regulations 2012 put a ban on the sale and supply of bituminous coal throughout all of the administrative area of Dún Laoghaire/Rathdown and across the entire County of Dublin.
+In addition, any bagged coal sold anywhere in Dublin City or County may now only be supplied in sealed bags labelled "Low Smoke Fuel”.

 From the 31st August 2012, the burning of bituminous or smoky coal within designated areas (including any such burning in a private dwelling) is also an offence under the Air Pollution Act 1987, which can result in fines of up to €5,000 being imposed following conviction in the District Court.

 Under the Regulations, all coal bagging operators and solid fuel suppliers are legally required to register with the EPA and maintain relevant records in order to verify their compliance with the new reduced sulphur content levels of 0.7%.